🌿 Free packing list & budget map — grab yours below

 Shared Reef Snorkel Day Trips

-Group snorkel boats departing daily from Cairns Marlin Marina and Port Douglas.
-All include snorkel gear, wetsuit, reef commentary, and a basic lunch.
-Far cheaper than live-aboards while hitting the same outer reef pontoons.
+Group snorkel boats from Cairns Marlin Marina or Port Douglas.
+Includes snorkel gear, wetsuit, reef commentary, and a light lunch — hitting the same outer reef platforms as live-aboards at a fraction of the price.
+Non-swimmers can view via glass-bottom boat included in the same ticket.

 See reef tours →